krovs/oscp-notes/docs/16_linux_privesc.md

 ## Tar Wildcard

-A script that calls a **tar** with `*` can be abused to execute arbitrary commands by creating checkpoint files in the target directory.
+A script that uses tar with a wildcard ( * ) is vulnerable to arbitrary command execution via maliciously crafted checkpoint files in the target directory.

 ```shell
 echo -n 'chmod +s /bin/bash' | base64